-Students are assigned a final grade of S (Satisfactory) or U (Unsatisfactory) by the DCE and ACCE for all full-time Clinical Education courses.
-Scores on the CPI, along with all other relevant information will be used by the DCE and ACCE to provide a course grade.
-Other relevant information may include, but is not limited to: answers to questions posed by the DCE or ACCE regarding specific patient interactions involving the student, the DCE and ACCE's experience with the CI or site, the student's caseload (volume and patient complexity), the student's past academic and clinical performance, the learning emphasis areas for the course, any other information deemed academically relevant by the DCE or ACCE.
+Students are assigned a final grade of S (Satisfactory) or U (Unsatisfactory) by the DCE and Associate DCE for all full-time Clinical Education courses.
+Scores on the CPI, along with all other relevant information will be used by the DCE and Associate DCE to provide a course grade.
+Other relevant information may include, but is not limited to: answers to questions posed by the DCE or Associate DCE regarding specific patient interactions involving the student, the DCE and Associate DCE's experience with the CI or site, the student's caseload (volume and patient complexity), the student's past academic and clinical performance, the learning emphasis areas for the course, any other information deemed academically relevant by the DCE or Associate DCE.

 The student must receive a grade of "S" in order to successfully complete full-time Clinical Education courses.
 A grade of U signifies failure in the course and necessitates a recommendation by the Academic Advisory Committee to the Graduate School as to whether or not the student should be permitted to continue graduate study in the DPT Program.
-Generally, but not always, a student who receives a grade of Unsatisfactory in a full-time Clinical Education course will be allowed to repeat it.
+Generally, but not always, a student who receives a grade of Unsatisfactory in a full-time Clinical Education course will be allowed to repeat it one time.
 In this case, graduation will be deferred until the Clinical Experience is repeated and passed.
-In addition, remediation measures may be required before repeating the Clinical Experience as deemed necessary by the DCE/ACCE, Academic Advisory Committee, and other appropriate faculty (described in "Remediation" section below).
-The DCE/ACCE and Academic Advisory Committee will decide the timeframe in which Clinical Experiences will be repeated.
-Factors may include availability of clinical sites, time needed for remediation, and timing of other scheduled clinical Experiences for the repeating student as well as other students.
+In addition, remediation measures may be required before repeating the Clinical Experience as deemed necessary by the DCE/Associate DCE, Academic Advisory Committee, and other appropriate faculty (described in "Remediation" section below).
+The DCE/Associate DCE and Academic Advisory Committee will decide the timeframe in which Clinical Experiences will be repeated.
+Factors may include availability of clinical sites, time needed for remediation, and timing of other scheduled clinical experiences for the repeating student as well as other students.
 Generally, a repeat Clinical Experience will occur following the Spring Semester end, Third Year.
 If a grade of unsatisfactory is awarded for two full-time clinical experiences, the student will be dismissed from the DPT program.